marsdrums/test-tutorial/visual-quality/index.md

 Filters are an excellent tool for enhancing the appearance of complex object motion, with Butterworth filters being especially well-suited for this purpose.
 Much like motion functions, filters allow you to smooth a motion path by providing a linear motion as input, producing results that naturally reflect physically plausible behavior.
 However, this approach to motion smoothing has a limitation: filters tend to introduce a slight delay in timing, reducing temporal precision.
 In the end, there’s no single best approach—each situation calls for the right tool to achieve the desired effect.

 It’s worth highlighting that Max provides a set of objects specifically crafted to simplify object motion management: {jit.anim.drive}, {jit.anim.path}, and {jit.anim.node}.
 These objects are ideal for high-level motion control, as they can be adjusted through intuitive, meaningful parameters.
 Additionally, there’s a set of external objects called “ease” that provides tools for defining motion functions without needing to dive deeply into the underlying math.
-Max, as always, is a highly modular, multi-level development environment, allowing you to find solutions that best suit your needs.
+Max, as always, is a highly modular, multi-level programming environment, allowing you to find solutions that best suit your needs.

 ## Motion blur

+Oh, no!
+Moving squares, again?!

+Motion blur is a visual effect that simulates the natural blurring of moving objects, helping to make animations and videos look more realistic.
+Imagine when you take a photo of a fast-moving car, and it appears slightly blurred along its path; that's motion blur at work!
+This happens in real life because, during the time it takes to capture the image, the car is moving, creating a streak or blur along its direction of motion.

+In computer graphics, we replicate this effect to give the impression of speed and smoothness.
+Motion blur can enhance the realism of fast-paced scenes by softening the edges of objects in motion, making them look less "stiff" or "choppy."
+Without it, animations, especially at high speeds, can feel unnatural or overly crisp.

 ---